 Back in Russia, Joe married Rebecca Rabanow and had a daughter named Chaya in 1879.
 When Chaya (renamed Ida) married in 1899 in Spokane, a local newspaper called her "the daughter of a lady who was one of the noble families of Russia," which sounds like Joe flattering Rebecca's memory.

-It's possible Joe first came to Winnipeg, Canada, as part of a group of 340 Russian Jewish refugees sponsored by British authorities in 1882.
-This account came from a criminal defendant in 1891 who claimed to have known Joe Davis, a witness for the prosecution, from Canada.
-The defendant further called Joe's character into question by saying he was a bigamist who had abandoned his first wife in order to marry his second wife.
-This account is fascinating, but clearly not objective, and I'm not 100% certain that this was the same Joe Davis in my family.
+Around 1882, Joe emigrated from Russia, and it's likely he first came to Winnipeg, Canada, as part of a group of 340 Russian Jewish refugees sponsored by British authorities.
+A criminal defendant in 1891 claimed to have known Joe Davis, a witness for the prosecution, from Canada.
+The defendant further called Joe's character into question by saying he was a bigamist who had abandoned his first wife, who was living at the time in Chicago, and then abandoned his second wife in Montana.

+I may not know exactly why Joe went so far west, but it's clear how Joe got there: the Northern Pacific Railway, a transcontinental train route from St. Paul, MN to Seattle, WA that includes Spokane Falls, was completed in 1883.
+Gold also happened to be discovered near Coeur d'Alene, ID in 1883, so Spokane Falls at the time was a boom town full of prospectors.
 For roughly 20 years, Joe Davis was a "traveling man," living and moving between many western locations like Spokane, WA; Missoula, MT; Butte, MT; Billings, MT; Livingston, MT; Portland, OR; Cripple Creek, CO; and San Francisco.
 His occupations included jeweler, pawnbroker, junk peddler, auctioneer, and owner of a "three-ball palace" (a kind of billiard hall).
 Police suspected him of grand larceny, buying and selling stolen goods, running a pawnshop without a license, loitering, and fraternizing with thieves.

 Two family accounts, while maybe not completely accurate, show how Joe Davis was resourceful, hardworking, and willing to find customers among society's seedy underbelly: